Skip to main content

 Adult education is provided by:

-• school for adults, stage II sectoral vocational schools and post-secondary schools (which take adults but are not classified as schools for adults), and continuing education and vocational training centres (which provide education and training in non-school settings), all of them operating within the school education system; and
+• school for adults, stage II sectoral vocational schools and post-secondary schools (which take adults but are not classified as schools for adults), and continuing education centres, vocational training centres and sectoral skills centres (which provide education and training in non-school settings), all of them operating within the school education system; and

 Different quality assurance arrangements are in place in these two 'sub-sectors' of adult education.

-Schools and other adult education institutions within the school education system are governed by the legislation on school education.
+Public and non-public schools and other public and non-public adult education institutions within the school education system are governed by the legislation on school education.
 The aims, arrangements and recent reforms in the area of external and internal quality assurance in these types of schools and institutions are the same as in school education for children and young people (see Chapter 11.1 “Early Childhood and School Education”).
-The only additional arrangement in the adult education sector is that institutions other than schools may apply on a voluntary basis for accreditation of continuing education programmes to the Head of the Regional Education Authorities (REA) (kurator oświaty) (see “Approaches and Methods of Quality Assurance in Adult Education and Training” below).
+The only additional arrangement in the adult education sector is that public and non-public institutions other than schools may apply on a voluntary basis for accreditation of continuing education courses to the Head of the Regional Education Authorities (REA) (kurator oświaty) (see “Approaches and Methods of Quality Assurance in Adult Education and Training” below).

 There are no national regulations or recommendations setting aims or laying down quality assurance arrangements for entities which provide adult or continuing education in non-school settings outside the school education system, as part of economic activity or labour-market training activity.
 Such providers are not subject to pedagogical supervision exercised by the Heads of the REAs and, thus, do not undergo external inspections conducted by the REAs.
 They can design independently their internal quality assurance approaches.

-However, like adult education institutions other than schools within the school education system, entities operating outside the school education system can voluntarily apply to the Head of the REA for the accreditation of specific types of continuing education programmes.
-The provisions of the Act on the Value Added Tax serve as a financial incentive for such providers to apply for accreditation as accredited education and training programmes are exempt from the VAT.
-Thus, accredited providers can reduce costs and increase their competitiveness on the education and training market.
+However, like adult education institutions other than schools within the school education system, entities operating outside the school education system can voluntarily apply to the Head of the REA for the accreditation of specific types of continuing education courses.
+The provisions of the Act on the Value Added Tax serve as a financial incentive for such providers to apply for accreditation as accredited courses are exempt from the VAT.
+Thus, providers can reduce costs and increase their competitiveness on the education and training market.

 Responsible bodies

-In the case of schools for adults, stage II sectoral vocational schools and post-secondary schools, and institutions providing adult education in non-school settings within the school education system, the responsible bodies are the same as in school education; see Chapter 11.1 Quality Assurance in Early Childhood and School Education.
+In the case of schools for adults, stage II sectoral vocational schools and post-secondary schools, and institutions providing adult or continuing education in non-school settings within the school education system, the responsible bodies are the same as in school education; see Chapter 11.1.1 “Responsible Bodies””.

 Approaches and methods of quality assurance

-There are no quality assurance regulations for entities providing adult / continuing education in non-school settings outside the school education system, as part of their economic activity or labour-market training activities.
-They are not subject to external pedagogical supervision, including inspections, which covers only the school education system, and adopt independently their internal quality assurance arrangements.
+There are no quality assurance regulations for entities providing adult or continuing education in non-school settings outside the school education system, as part of their economic activity or labour-market training activities.
+They are not subject to external pedagogical supervision, including inspections, which covers only the school education system, and adopt independently their internal quality assurance approaches.

-As explained in the previous sections, both institutions other than schools within the school education system and entities operating outside the system, which provide continuing education in non-school settings, may apply on a voluntary basis for accreditation awarded by the Head of the Regional Education Authorities (REA).
+As explained in the previous sections, both institutions other than schools within the school education system and entities operating outside the system, which provide continuing education in non-school settings, may apply on a voluntary basis for accreditation awarded by the Head of the REA.

 Accreditation of continuing education in non-school settings

-Accreditation arrangements for institutions and entities operating within and outside the school education system which provide continuing education in non-school settings are laid down in the legislation.
+Accreditation arrangements for institutions and entities operating within and outside the school education system are laid down in the legislation.
 Accreditation confirms that the course or programme concerned complies with specific requirements and quality standards.

 Accreditation can be granted to institutions or entities which: